MarlinFirmware/MarlinDocumentation/_hardware/controllers.md

 ---
-title: Controllers and LCDs
+title: Controllers and displays
-description: Controllers and LCDs supported by Marlin
+description: Controllers and displays supported by Marlin
 tag: info

 author: ellensp